Street Fighter X Tekken: Reception

 Both console versions of Street Fighter X Tekken received positive reviews from critics.
 The game received an aggregated score of 84 out of 100 from Metacritic for the PlayStation 3 version and 83 out of 100 for the Xbox 360 version.
 It was also one of the four games nominated at the 2012 Spike TV Video Game Awards in the category Best Fighting Game, losing to Persona 4 Arena.

-IGN's Steven Hopper called it "a fantastic fighting game that nails the basic fighting mechanics while daring to take a few risks with the formula as we know it."
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Street Fighter X Tekken for "Fighting Game of the Year", which was ultimately awarded to PlayStation All-Stars Battle Royale.
+Street Fighter X Tekken was also nominated for "Fighting Game of the Year" by Igromania, losing to Dead or Alive 5.IGN's Steven Hopper called it "a fantastic fighting game that nails the basic fighting mechanics while daring to take a few risks with the formula as we know it."
 GameSpot stated it is "fun for a wide range of players while still offering the complexity serious fighting fans have come to expect."
 GamesRadar called it "another fast, fun, and technical Capcom fighting experience."
 Game Informer claimed that "moderate to hardcore players are going to find a lot to absorb in Street Fighter X Tekken, and players with patience will be rewarded for it."
 Simon Parkin of Eurogamer wrote: "This ripped, boisterous crossover game arrives in a blaze of creativity, one of an intensity rarely seen in Japanese game output of late.
 A fierce, passionate marriage then – but one that just might last."

 According to PlayStation Official Magazine, "SFXT offers finely tuned and emergent action and a positively regal rumble of the genre's celebrated a-listers."
-The Official Xbox Magazine stated: "The tag mechanic is brilliantly robust, there are loads of new moves to master and the Tekken characters slot in more comfortably than a bum in a favourite armchair."

-PC Gamer said that "Visually it's an astounding achievement", but also said that it was not fun, because the "skill ceiling is so low that almost every combo can end up being a huge one".
+The Official Xbox Magazine stated: "The tag mechanic is brilliantly robust, there are loads of new moves to master and the Tekken characters slot in more comfortably than a bum in a favourite armchair."PC Gamer said that "Visually it's an astounding achievement", but also said that it was not fun, because the "skill ceiling is so low that almost every combo can end up being a huge one".
 Game Revolution and Giant Bomb both criticised the gem acquisition system.
 Destructoid praised the game's modes, drawing attention to the fun four-player Scramble mode, and the training/trial modes.